Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Though a computer game can never be fully realistic, a certain degree of realism makes a game more immersive and interesting.
 From our current knowledge in physics, our universe is governed by Einstein's theory of relativity.
-Particularly, to describe things happening within a scale of ~100 light years, we need special relativity.
+Particularly, to describe things at the scale of ~100 light years, we need special relativity.
 Roughly speaking, special relativity tells us that

 * Information travel is bounded by the speed of light
 * Time dilation: relative to an observer, the clock of a moving object ticks slower

 Having arbitrary faster-than-light technologies, which many other space games do, is forbidden by special relativity.

-In contrast, special relativity is the core mechanics in this turn-based game.
-As a consequence, you will see a few unconventional concepts:
+In contrast, special relativity plays a core role in this turn-based game.
+As a consequence, you will experience a few unconventional concepts:

 * typically, you observe the past state instead of the current state of other players